 Food has a unique ability to bring people together, breaking down cultural barriers and creating a sense of community.
 Sharing a meal with others promotes conversation, laughter, and a sense of belonging, fosters connections, and strengthens relationships.
 Food is a universal language that speaks to the heart, and its power to bring people together is truly remarkable.

-The Asian Connections Affinity Group (ACAG) wants to celebrate the diversity and beauty of Asian cuisine, while also honoring the people and cultures that make it so special.
+The Asian Connections Affinity Group (ACAG) within the Society of Women Engineers (SWE) wants to celebrate the diversity and beauty of Asian cuisine this APAHM, while also honoring the people and cultures that make it so special.
 We believe that food has the power to connect people and bridge cultural divides, and we hope that this cookbook will serve as a testament to the power of food to bring us together.
-To submit your recipe, please fill in this Recipe Template and email the completed document to email@example.com.
-We welcome all types of recipes from all Asian countries and regions.

 To inspire you, below are examples of recipes that showcase the incredible variety of flavors, ingredients, and techniques used in Asian cooking.